This page may contain affiliate links. Learn More.

-Do you think everything in the world will stay the same as it is now?
-Are you living your best life?
-Or are there some self-sufficiency skills you could learn that would make your life better even today?
+Do you think everything will stay the same as it is now?
+Are there some self-sufficiency skills you could learn that would make your life better today?

 Having skills to care for yourself and those around you are more important than you might think.
 Try to imagine with the recent flooding from the hurricanes and the recent fires that are burning all over several states how things can change in a moment without you having any time to prepare for them.